-Prior to his studies at Georgetown, Paul served as the Administrative Director of the Social Justice Fund for Ventura County, where he chaired the 2020 Census Complete Count Committee for outreach to “hard to count” populations.
-Additionally, he oversaw donor outreach, event coordination, grant campaigning, and monitoring and evaluation.
-He continues to serve on the Board of Directors.
+Prior to coming to Georgetown, Mr. Fischer was the Administrative Director of the Social Justice Fund for Ventura County, where he chaired the 2020 Census Complete Count Committee for outreach to “hard to count” populations.
+He remains on the Board of Directors.

 "The four pillars of the MSFS program—creativity, ethics, leadership, and service—aren’t just platitudes.
 They’re ideals that I am committed to striving for, falling short of, and hopefully, more often than not, living out."